pamag93/PGDS/Readme.md

 [0,1]
 [1,0]
 [1,1]
-,where if both features are 1 the result is 1 else if not.
+,where if both features are 1 the result is 1 else 0.

 At the end the model draws a plot with points and the line that separates both classes.